 And as such, only students who performed very well in their WAEC exam, would have a better chance of being admitted.
 Not only that, better preparation and performance in JAMB would sometimes translate to a better performance in JAMB.

-Universities that compute aggregate score for students using their O’ level result (WAEC, NECO and NABTEB), grades individual grade for each subject as thus;
+Universities that compute aggregate score for students using their O’level result, grades individual grade for each subject as thus;

 D7, E8 and F9 are not considered as pass by any Institution in Nigeria, and for that reason, points are not allocated to them as seen above.
 And the method above is not the only way points are allocated to your WAEC result, different School use different grading system.